handichan/BSS-Workflow/README.md

 To obtain your AWS access key ID and secret access key:

-1. Contact the dataset maintainer or your AWS administrator to request access to the multipliers bucket
+1. Contact the authors to request access to the multipliers bucket
 2. Once you have IAM user credentials, you can create or view access keys in the AWS IAM console
 3. For more information on managing access keys, see [Managing Access Keys for IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) in the IAM User Guide